 At the end of the project, prior to rotation, a final grade will be given.
 End-of-project assessments will be in February or in June.

-Set each week related to practical projects where possible and will include:

-Research 2D/3D Designing & Modelling ICT Planning the making
+Set each week related to practical projects where possible and will include:Research2D/3D Designing & ModellingICTPlanning the makingPrep workSafety related issuesEvaluation